engineering-collaboration/book/docs/book/collaborating-within-a-company/README.md

 ---
-title: The Anatomy of a Software Company
+title: Collaborating within a Company
 description: This part covers tools and strategies at an organizational level to encourage dynamic and autonomous teams.
 Flexible teams will enable our organization to adapt to market changes more rapidly.
 ---

-# The Anatomy of a Software Company
+# Collaborating within a Company

 This part covers tools and strategies at an organizational level to encourage dynamic and autonomous teams.
 Flexible teams will enable our organization to adapt to market changes more rapidly.